 1. That we love one another.
 In 1 Jno.
 3:11, we find these words, "For this is the message we heard from the beginning, that we should love one another."
 And again, I Peter 3:8, "Finally be ye all of one mind having compassion one of another love as brethren be pitiful and courteous."
 We are to love with brotherly love.
 Rom.
 12:10, "Be kindly affectioned one to another with brotherly love; in honor preferring one another."
 In Jno.
 13:34, Christ, in speaking to his Apostles, said, "A new commandment I give unto you, that ye love one another as I have loved you, that ye also love one another."
 And in Jno.
-15:12.
-"This is my commandment that ye love one another as I have loved you."
+15:12, "This is my commandment that ye love one another as I have loved you."
 Christ loved us so that He gave his life for us.

 2. To please the Lord and to be our brother's keeper we must give our lives as service to others.
 In Matt.
-25:31-46. we find some of the things the Lord has for us to do to be our brother's keeper.
-In verses 35, 36, we read these words, "For I was hungry and ye gave me meat: I was thirsty and me in. naked and ye clothed me, I was sick and ye visited me; I was in prison and ye came unto of them.
-These things will not make headline news in the paper. neither will they fill the history books, but they are deeds that will please the Lord and help us gain a home in heaven.
+25:31-46, we find some of the things the Lord has for us to do to be our brother's keeper.
+In verses 35, 36, we read these words, "For I was hungry and ye gave me meat: I was thirsty and ye gave me drink, I was a stranger and ye took me in, naked and ye clothed me, I was sick and ye visited me; I was in prison and ye came unto me."
+Yes, these are just simple everyday things that every person in the world can do, one or all of them.
+These things will not make headline news in the paper, neither will they fill the history books, but they are deeds that will please the Lord and help us gain a home in heaven.
 Excuses have become so common of late it might be well to analyze some of them here.
 Often when it is mentioned that anyone is coming in our midst we hear these excuses, "I do not have room" or "we are not able."
 Do I have room for myself?
 Then I might try sharing it.
 Do I have as much food as the woman who fed Elijah?
 One serving of meal; if so, I might try serving it.
-These are iust plain simple questions for us to ask ourselves while we are studying this lesson.
-If we make it too general we might fail to get the full benefit But this is a self examination, "Am I my brother's keeper?"
+These are just plain simple questions for us to ask ourselves while we are studying this lesson.
+If we make it too general we might fail to get the full benefit.
+But this is a self examination, "Am I my brother's